 - Glue - Any PVA glue will work, I used Aleene's Quick Dry Tacky Glue

 - Gel pen - the Uniball Signo is my favorite

 - Cutting method - I cut out the tiny barns with my Cricut Maker, but the design is still easy to cut out by hand

 - Large needle

 Don't you just love the tiny barn as an ornament?
 I need to find some tiny horses and cows to complete the rural setting.

 Instructions for the Tiny Paper Barn

-- Download the free Tiny Paper Barn pattern from the Paper Glitter Glue library
+- Download the free Tiny Paper Barn pattern - Design No. 102 - from the Paper Glitter Glue library

 - Cut out the tiny barn